By Tioga Dental & Orthodontics

 Being too strict about your food options can be stressful, so allow yourself some room for food fun.
 If there’s a special treat at Disney you’re really looking forward to, let yourself enjoy it.
 After all, you are on vacation.
 Indulging in one sumptuous cheat meal can be the cherry that tops off your Disney adventure!
 If you need some inspiration, Travel + Leisure’s list of 60 Foods Everyone Should Try at Least Once When Visiting Disney World is a fantastic resource.
 Images by: rgrivas10, skeeze, Pexels, Grandpa Steve

-Call today or book an appointment online.
+Call us today at or book an appointment online.